amake/SuperTMXMerge/README.md

 When building for release, git must be present on the system's path in order to generate the version number correctly.
-That means on Windows you will needs something like msysGit: http://msysgit.github.io/
+That means on Windows you will need something like msysGit: http://msysgit.github.io/

 Copyright 2013 Aaron Madlon-Kay <aaron@madlon-kay.com>